DaseinPhaos/alter-intro-std-rs/text/any-readme.md

 is more powerful.

 Its true strength is revealed when used as a trait object.
-It has an `is<T>` method whcich would return true if the underlying object is of type `T`, and two `downcast`ing methods returning corresponding `Some`:
+It has an `is<T>` method which would return true if the underlying object is of type `T`, and two `downcast`ing methods returning corresponding `Some`:

 ```ignore
 impl Any {